Copilot

 Capacity packs vs PAYG

-If your Copilot Studio usage is predictable, capacity packs ($200/month for 25,000 credits) save 20% versus PAYG ($0.01/credit).
-But unused credits expire monthly.
+If your Copilot Studio usage is predictable, capacity packs ($200/month for 25,000 credits) save 20% versus PAYG ($0.01/credit), though unused credits expire at the end of each month.

-Recommendation: Start with PAYG to establish baseline usage, then shift to capacity packs once you understand consumption patterns.
+Our recommendation is to start with PAYG to establish baseline usage, then shift to capacity packs once you understand consumption patterns.

 Pre-Purchase Plan (P3)